adammaus/minikube-flask-example/README.md

 ## Troubleshooting
 ### When running with Docker, site isn't available
-Check that you haven't set hte envrionment variables for Minikube.
+Check that you haven't set the environment variables for Minikube.
+If you have, open a new terminal.

 ### Cleaning up Kubernetes
 kubectl delete deployments --all;